Pancreatic Cancer Diagnosis

 - Computerized tomography (CT) scans.
 This imaging tool can clearly see and make detailed cross-sectional images of the pancreas.
 CT scans can show if cancer has spread to organs near the pancreas, as well as to lymph nodes and distant organs.
-It also can help determine if surgery might be a good treatment option.

 - Magnetic resonance cholangiopancreatography (MRCP).
 This is a non-invasive way to look at the pancreatic and bile ducts using the same type of machine used for standard MRI scans.

 - Endoscopic retrograde cholangiopancreatography (ERCP).
-This test uses an endoscope (a thin, flexible tube with a tiny video camera on the end) that is passed through your mouth and down the digestive tract to your small intestine.
+This test also uses an endoscope (a thin, flexible tube with a tiny video camera on the end) that is passed through your mouth and down the digestive tract to your small intestine.
 Your doctor will guide a very small tube (a catheter) through the tip of the endoscope and into the common bile duct.
 A small amount of dye (contrast material) is then injected into the common bile duct, and x-rays are taken.
 This dye outlines the bile and pancreatic ducts.
 This test is done while you are sedated.

 How pancreatic cancer is staged

 Our team uses several methods to accurately diagnose and stage your pancreatic cancer.
 Accurate staging allows our team to offer you the best treatment options.

 We use a combination of radiologic and clinical staing when you are first diagnosed with pancreatic cancer to begin your treatment planning.